 Most investment institutions charge a fee for the percent of assets you carry.
-For example, Betterment’s fees start a .25%.
+For example, Betterment’s fees start at .25%.
 So, for every $100,000 in your portfolio, you’re charged $250 a year.

 Blooom does things a bit different.
 Since they’re not managing your assets, they charge you a fee outside of your investment account.
-You can pay this monthly via a credit card while having the option to cancel at any time.
+You can pay this as a monthly fee via a credit card while having the option to cancel at any time.

 Blooom Account Options

-Blooom not only doesn’t manage outside accounts such as an IRA, but they also don’t adjust your asset allocation based on your investments in these accounts.
+Blooom doesn’t manage outside accounts such as an IRA, nor do they adjust your asset allocation based on your investments in these accounts.

 For example, a common strategy is to put tax-inefficient investments inside a 401(k).
 Then, put tax-efficient investments in a taxable account.